silverhammermba/cookbook/german pancakes.md

-This is my old roommate's family recipe for German pancakes (similar to crepes) I've ever had!
+This is my old roommate's family recipe for German pancakes (similar to crepes).

 Ingredients
 ===========